top

 Assisted Living / Memory Care

-Assisted living for persons with dementia is often called Memory Care.
+Assisted living for persons with dementia is often called memory care.
 Memory care typically provides higher levels of care, with more specialized staff training, as well as greater security to prevent wandering.
 Memory care costs vary greatly by community, with some residences even in the same geographic area charging almost twice as much as others.

 Nursing Homes